htcondor/htcondor/docs/admin-manual/security.rst

 all access levels.
 Where a specific macro is present, its value takes precedence over any default given.

+If ``AES`` encryption is used for a connection, then a secure checksum is included within the AES data regardless of any INTEGRITY settings.

-A signed MD5 check sum is currently the only available method for integrity checking.
+If another type of encryption was used (i.e. ``BLOWFISH`` or ``3DES``), then a signed MD5 check sum is the only available method for integrity checking.
 Its use is implied whenever integrity checks occur.
-If more methods are implemented, then there will be further macros to allow both the client and the daemon to specify which methods are acceptable.

 Authorization
 -------------